Skip to main content

 foro

-In the query format, we specify the enumeration of characters from a to zzzz.
-This method allows you to rotate the search results to the maximum and get many new unique results:
+In the query format, we will specify a character brute-force from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each original search query, which will give a total of 4 x 475254 = 1901016 search queries.
-This is an impressive number, but it is not a problem for A-Parser.
-At a speed of 2000 requests per minute, this task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries; the figure is impressive, but it is not a problem at all for A-Parser.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

 You can use search operators in the query format, so it will be automatically added to each query from your list: